 A student assists an older male with how to use exercise equipment.

-The Ph.D. in Applied Developmental Science emphasizes how basic research in human development can inform programs designed to prevent problems and enhance well-being across the lifespan.
-Students gain knowledge in lifespan human development theory, basic and applied research skills, and the translation of science into practices and programs to address a wide range of social and public health problems.
-Graduates from the applied developmental science program are equipped to work in settings such as academia, for-profit, and not-for-profit research and advocacy organizations, governmental and human services agencies, or community agencies that promote the health and well-being of individuals, families, and communities.
+Graduates from the Ph.D. program in Applied Developmental Science (ADS) will gain expertise in conducting high-quality research that has implications for a wide range of social and public health problems.
+Students leave as scholars with expertise in lifespan development, basic and applied research skills, and the translation of science into practice and programs to enhance well-being across the lifespan.
+Graduates are well-equipped to work in diverse and impactful careers in academia, for-profit and not-for-profit research and advocacy organizations, governmental and human services agencies, or community agencies that promote the health and well-being of individuals, families, and communities.

 Students interested in graduate work should refer to the Graduate and Professional Bulletin.